 This was not Rhodes's first or only benefaction to the Taitapu district.
 In 1904 he gave £200 and the land for a new public hall, and in 1921 he donated land for a new sports ground, the Rhodes Park Domain.
 The new Tai Tapu School which opened in 1931 was largely a result of his quiet generosity, and the new library opened in 1932 was financed from the proceeds of Daffodil open days at Otahuna.

 Rhodes obviously enjoyed the role of benevolent country squire.
 Each year on prize-giving day he sent buckets of cherries to Tai Tapu School, and on Christmas Day he visited all of his employees on the Otahuna estate, with a leg of lamb for the wives, cash for the men and sweets for the children.
 Otahuna was the venue for one of Canterbury's first demonstrations of aerial top-dressing in 1949.

-Although confined to a wheelchair in his final years, Heaton Rhodes retained good health and a lively mind.
+Although he used a wheelchair in his final years, Heaton Rhodes retained good health and a lively mind.
 Always an energetic individual, he enjoyed riding, golf and swimming well past middle age.
 He usually started the day with a cold shower or swim.
-He died at Taitapu on 30 July 1956.
+He died at Taitapu on 30 July 1956, aged 95.
 Apart from substantial public bequests to his favourite charities and life annuities to his numerous nieces, nephews and godchildren, his will directed his trustees to pay sums up to £100 to every employee on his various properties.